LIVE

 Pocitos

 It is one of the most densely populated neighborhoods.
-It has high-quality buildings near the coast and tree-lined streets with charming houses considered architectural heritage.
-It has white sandy beaches and an extensive waterfront promenade for walking, jogging, biking, or rollerblading.
-It has good public transport to the rest of the city.
-It takes 25 minutes to get to downtown and between 10 minutes and 1 hour to reach the different university centers, depending on the field of study.
-It has all types of services, including hotels, and stands out for its diverse food offer.
+It has high-quality buildings near the coast and tree-lined streets with picturesque residences that are recognized as architectural heritage.
+It boasts white sandy beaches and an extensive promenade for walking, jogging, biking, or rollerblading.
+There is a wide variety of public transportation options to the rest of the city.
+It takes 25 minutes to get downtown and to go to the different universities it may take anywhere between 10 minutes to 1 hour, depending on where you are attending.
+It provides services of all types, including hotels, and stands out for its varied culinary options.

 Buceo

-Diverse neighborhood, including sectors with high-end apartments overlooking the coast, individual homes and housing compounds, the first shopping mall in Montevideo, new businesses and an important sector of office towers.
+This diverse neighborhood includes areas with high-end apartments buildings overlooking the coast, houses, and housing complexes, the first shopping mall in Montevideo, modern businesses, and an important cluster of office buildings.

-Its main attractions are the charming Puerto del Buceo, full of yachts, and a small white sand beach in front of the port.
-It has all kinds of services such as cinemas, hotels, and a wide range of dining options.
-Near the coast are the Oceanographic Museum, the Oribe Customs House Museum, and the Naval Museum.
-The distance to downtown is approximately 30 minutes by public transport.
+Its main attractions are the picturesque Puerto del Buceo, full of yachts, and a small white sand beach in front of the port.
+It has services of all categories such as cinema, hotels, and a wide range of culinary options.
+Near the coast, you will find the Oceanographic Museum, the Museum of the Customs of Oribe, and the Naval Museum.
+The distance to downtown is approximately 30 minutes by bus.

 Malvin

 A neighborhood that still preserves original villas and houses, with modern architecture and gardens in a residential and quiet environment of tree-lined streets.
-Along its waterfront promenade there are mainly mid-rise buildings.
-It has white sand beaches on the Río de la Plata: Honda, Brava and Mansa.
-As for leisure activities, it includes a sailing club, boating, kayaking and windsurfing, and the roller-skating rink in the Plaza de los Olímpicos.
-Cultural activities include the Gardel House Museum and several cultural centers.
-The distance to downtown is 45 minutes by public transport.
+Its seaside is dominated by mid-rise buildings.
+It has white sand beaches alongside the River Plate: Honda, Brava, and Mansa.
+As for leisure activities, it includes a sailing club, boat rides, kayaking and windsurfing, and the skating rink in the Plaza de los Olímpicos.
+Cultural attractions include Gardel's House Museum and several cultural centers.
+The distance to downtown is 45 minutes by bus.

 Punta Gorda

-This neighborhood is characterized by high-quality residences, mostly of modern architecture with large gardens.
-Several rocky areas separate its white sandy beaches: Los Ingleses, Verde and La Mulata.
-It has services and public spaces for outdoor recreation such as the Eugenio Baroffio Park, the Molino Pérez, the Rivera Park, with its big lake, and the Charrúa Stadium, which is used for soccer, rugby, and musical shows.
+This neighborhood features high-end houses, most of them with modern architecture and large gardens.
+Several rocky points divide its white sand beaches: Los Ingleses, Verde, and La Mulata.
+It provides ample services and public spaces for outdoor recreational activities such as Eugenio Baroffio Park, Molino Pérez, Rivera Park with its large lake, and the Charrúa Stadium, which is used for soccer and rugby games, as well as for music shows.

-The distance to downtown is approximately 50 minutes by public transport.
+Travel time from Punta Gorda to Downtown is approximately 50 minutes by bus.

 Carrasco

-It emerges as an aristocratic area by the sea in the early 20th century, seeking to create an exclusive place farther away.
-The heart of the neighborhood is the Carrasco Hotel, restored in the last decade, in front of one of the best beaches in the city with white sand and an extensive waterfront promenade.
+The neighborhood originally emerged as an aristocratic area by the sea in the early twentieth century, seeking to create an exclusive spot at a greater distance from the city center.
+The heart of the neighborhood is the Carrasco Hotel, renovated in the last decade, located in front of one of the nicest beaches in the city with white sand and a vast seaside.

-It has an important commercial activity on Arocena Avenue, cultural services (theaters and cinemas), dining options and hotels.
-A good space for outdoor recreation is the Gabriel Terra Park, with a tennis club and children’s playground.
-The distance to downtown is approximately 55 minutes.
+It has significant commercial activity on Arocena Avenue, cultural offers (theaters and cinemas), dining options, and hotels.
+A good space for outdoor recreation is Gabriel Terra Park, with a tennis club and a children's playground.
+The distance to the city center is approximately 55 minutes by bus.

 Check the requirements for visas, residences according to stay purposes, and legal citizenship.